LonelessCodes/trixiebot/ROADMAP.md

 * Mod Log (in a channel and on web)
 * ban, kick und tempban commands. warn/strike commands
 * Make basic custom commands work
+* create packages for code used by both trixiebot and trixieweb

 ## 2019